oracle/weblogic-kubernetes-operator/site/quickstart.md

 a.
 If you don't already have one, obtain a Docker Store account, log in to the Docker Store
     and accept the license agreement for the [WebLogic Server image](https://hub.docker.com/_/oracle-weblogic-server-12c).

 b.
-Log in to the Docker Store from your docker client:
+Log in to the Docker Store from your Docker client:
 ```
 $ docker login
 ```